su-ntu-ctp/6m-cloud-entry-test/README.md

 ---
 ## Expected Audience

-- Individuals with an IT background to diversify/expand their skills and/or intending to switch to a software developer role.
+- Individuals with an IT background to diversify/expand their skills and/or intending to switch to a cloud engineering role.
     - Those with IT or Engineering degree/diploma, or
     - Those with IT or Engineering experience professionally
 - Individuals with systems and infrastructure administration background.
 - Individuals who have attended basic infrastructure or cloud courses.
+- Individuals without an IT background but want to expand their skills and/or intending to switch to a cloud engineering role.

 ---